Why Acting Classes Are Important for Your Child

-Our program teaches theatrical theories and concepts such as improvisation, vocal projection, diction and character development in age-appropriate ways, including movement, music, dance, basic props and costumes and storytelling through dramatic performance.
+Our program teaches theatrical theories and concepts such as improvisation, vocal projection, pantomime and character development in age-appropriate ways, including movement, basic stage business (background actions), identifying and displaying characters’ emotions and storytelling through dramatic performance.
 ActinGarten's engaging activities focus your child’s attention because they are interactive and fun.
 But the main purpose of ActinGarten is to endow young minds with lifelong skills for the stage as well as everyday life.

 Each class, regardless of age level, will be divided into three separate parts:

-- Warm up: a basic movement/music/word game/improvisational activity intended to focus students’ attention on the lesson or skill of each class.
+1. Warm up: a basic movement/word game/improvisational activity intended to focus students’ attention on the lesson or skill of each class.

-- Storytelling: a dramatic retelling of a story, fable or short story featuring the teacher in the role of the narrator and students in the roles of the characters involved.
+3. Storytelling: a dramatic retelling of a fairytale, fable or short story featuring the teacher in the role of the narrator and students in the roles of the characters involved.

 Once a month, the classes perform a short demonstration of a story for their families.

 The ActinGarten Sequence: Overview